Yes Man (film)

 Yes Man is a 2008 romantic comedy film directed by Peyton Reed, written by Nicholas Stoller, Jarrad Paul and Christofer Tufton, and starring Jim Carrey.
 The film is based loosely on the 2005 memoir of the same name by the British humorist Danny Wallace, who also makes a cameo appearance in the film.

 Production for the film began in Los Angeles in October 2007.
-It was released on December 19, 2008, in the United States and was then released in the United Kingdom on December 26, 2008.
-The film received mixed reviews, with most critics calling the plot too similar to one of Carrey's past films; Liar Liar, but was a box office success, making $223 million worldwide.
+It was released by Warner Bros.
+Pictures on December 19, 2008, in the United States and was then released in the United Kingdom on December 26, 2008.
+The film received mixed reviews, with most critics calling the plot too similar to one of Carrey's past films, Liar Liar, but was a box office success, making $223 million worldwide.

 Plot

 Bank loan officer Carl Allen has become withdrawn since his divorce from his wife Stephanie.
 Having an increasingly negative outlook and ignoring his friends Peter and Rooney, he misses Peter and his fiancée Lucy's engagement party.

 His old colleague Nick suggests that Carl attend a motivational seminar that encourages people to seize every opportunity to say "yes".
 At the seminar, Carl meets inspirational guru Terrence, who has him enter a "covenant with the universe" and say yes to everything asked of him.

 As they leave the seminar, Carl says "yes" to a homeless man's request and becomes stranded, out of gas, and with no battery life on his cell phone in Elysian Park.
 Walking to a gas station, he meets Allison, an eccentric young woman.
 She gives him a hectic ride back to his car on her scooter and, when he asks her to make out with him, she kisses him before leaving.
 A few days later, he is offered oral sex by his elderly neighbour Tillie for helping her put up shelves; when he declines and immediately experiences bad luck, he returns and surprisingly enjoys the moment.

 After having a pleasant workday, Carl is convinced that he must continue to say yes, as his previous misery was the consequence of refusing opportunities.
-He renews his friendships with Peter and Rooney; builds a bond with his nerdy boss, Norman; assists Peter's fiancée, Lucy, with her bridal shower; and learns to speak Korean, play the guitar, and fly airplanes.
+He renews his friendships with Peter and Rooney; builds a bond with his nerdy boss, Norman; assists Lucy with her bridal shower; and learns to speak Korean, play the guitar, and fly airplanes.

 Accepting a band flyer outside of a coffee shop, Carl sees an idiosyncratic band called Munchausen by Proxy; the lead singer is Allison.
 He is charmed by her quirkiness; she is delighted by his spontaneity, and they begin dating.
 They sneak into the Hollywood Bowl and sing "Can't Buy Me Love" by The Beatles, among getting up to other hijinks together.
 Carl earns a promotion at work after approving several microloans and, using his guitar lessons, plays Third Eye Blind's song "Jumper" to persuade a man not to commit suicide.